Reboot and Shutdown

 Overview of the reboot modes supported

-RD Fremont platform supports:
+RD-V3 platform supports:

 1. Shutdown: Upon receiving a shutdown request, the application processor (AP) conveys it to the System Control Processor (SCP) through the SCMI communication channel, initiating a dynamic power-down for the AP cores.
 Subsequently, the SCP executes the shutdown sequence, notifying the Runtime Security Engine (RSE) and then the Manageability Control Processor (MCP).
 In response to the shutdown request, the RSE undertakes power-down activities and enters the Wait for Interrupt (WFI) mode.
 Meanwhile, the MCP performs its power-down procedures and communicates with the designated entity responsible for system shutdown (e.g., BMC controller), which is responsible for configuring the Power Management Integrated Circuit (PMIC).
-On RD-Fremont FVP platforms, when the MCP UART print the shutdown message, the FVP platform terminates its operations.
+On RD-V3 FVP platforms, when the MCP UART print the shutdown message, the FVP platform terminates its operations.

 2. Cold reboot: Upon receiving a cold reboot request, the AP signals it to SCP through the SCMI communication channel, and then initiate the dynamic power-down for the AP cores.
 Subsequently, the SCP executes the power-down sequence, notify the MCP and then RSE.
 In response to the cold reboot request, MCP undertakes power-down activities and enter WFI mode.
 Meanwhile the RSE will perform its power-down activities and issue a system wide reset by programming the system reset register.
 This will reset the entire system including RSE, SCP, MCP, LCP and AP cores.